Skip to content

 The 30-day pilot brief

 A small-business AI pilot should fit on one page.
 If it needs a 40-slide deck, the scope is too loose.
-The brief below is the version we want before anyone pays for a build.
+The brief below is the version I want before anyone pays for a build.

 • Workflow: Name one repeated job, not a department.
 Example: inbound quote requests from website form to CRM task.